-As much as it is encouraging to see these articles appearing and the conversations they create, call me cynical, skeptical, or even biased I have doubts that these are anything other than thinly veiled disguises of some talking a good game whilst carrying on as usual, or attempts to divert attention away from the questions around manual therapy and reflect it back onto those who question it.
+As much as it is encouraging to see these kind of articles appearing and the conversations they create, call me cynical, skeptical, or even biased I have doubts that these are anything other than thin disguises of some talking a good game whilst carrying on as usual, or more likely just attempts to divert attention away from the questions directed at manual therapy and reflect it back onto those who question it.

-The first thing to highlight in this Canadian article is that it starts with a really annoying strawman by stating that if you use manual therapy then you must feel like a bad therapist due to the criticism and controversy around it on social media.
+The first thing to highlight in this Canadian article is that it starts with a really annoying strawman by stating that if you use manual therapy then you must feel like a bad therapist due to the criticism and controversy I and others create around it on social media.

-The other issue I have with this piece is the notion that online ‘bickering’ is not helpful and may even be harmful to our profession by driving our patients to other professions who have their ‘professional act together’.
-This is another tactic to belittle, shame, and stifle those who question the value and effectiveness of manual therapy in physio, which in my opinion is low and may actually drive more of our patients to other professions who have their professional act together such as our PT and S&C colleagues.
+Anyway, the other issue I have with this piece is the notion that online ‘bickering’ is not helpful and may even be harmful to our profession by driving our patients to other professions who have their ‘professional act together’.
+This is another tactic to shame and stifle those who question the value and effectiveness of manual therapy, which in my opinion is low and its continued use may actually drive more of our patients to other professions who have their professional act together such as our trainer and S&C colleagues.

 When it comes to manual therapy there are four key areas that I will continue to challenge, question and ‘bicker’ about both publicly and privately.
 These are its elitist attitude, its notion of skill, its financial incentives and finally its belief of effectiveness